Recovering From Sexual Addiction, Living In Purity

 Sexual Addiction can take priority over everything, soon the cure for pain becomes the sickness

-If you can identify with anything on this page, you'd benefit from joining our Purity Small Group, every Wednesday from 8-9p.
+If you can identify with anything on this page, you'd benefit from joining our Purity Small Group, every Wednesday from 7:30-8:15 pm.

-There is FREEDOM AND DELIVERANCE waiting for you!
+There are FREEDOM AND DELIVERANCE waiting for you!

 *This group is currently only available for men